-NO POTENTIAL TECHNOLOGICAL/WEB ENABLED SOURCES OF INFORMATION from your examination and your overall qualification
+NO POTENTIAL TECHNOLOGICAL/WEB ENABLED SOURCES OF INFORMATION from your examination and your overall qualification.
+This poster must be displayed in a prominent place outside each examination room.

 Possession of unauthorised items, such as a mobile phone or any watch, is a serious offence and could result in